-Albion head coach Slaven Bilić witnessed the 23-year-old’s potential shortly into his tenure as boss when Huddersfield visited The Hawthorns in the early stages of the 2019/20 campaign, with Grant scoring to put the Terriers 2-1 up in a game which finished 4-2 to the hosts.
+Grant proved his potential to the Baggies when his former club, Huddersfield, visited The Hawthorns in the early stages of the 2019/20 campaign, as Grant scored to put the Terriers 2-1 up in a game which finished 4-2 to the hosts.

 Grant enjoyed a prolific season with the West Yorkshire outfit, finishing the 2019/20 campaign as their top-scorer and the fourth-highest in the Sky Bet Championship with 19 goals, while also providing four assists.